bjornschuller/functionalProgrammingPrinciples/README.md

 1. Constrain the inputs (do not except 0)
 2. Constrain the output (return an Either or Option to handle failure -> types signature tells the truth)

-### Functions as parameters
+<h3>Functions as parameters</h3>
-######Guideline: Parameterize all the things.
-Try not to implement hard coded constants in your code instead give the values as a parameter.
+<h6>Guideline: Parameterize all the things.
+Try not to implement hard coded constants in your code instead give the values as a parameter.</h6>

 Example: